BarryDoong/Baseball_Win_Rate_Predictor/README.md

     ![Pred vs Ground Truth](./output/pred_vs_gt_annotated_window.png)

 ### Some Observation ###
-- I also construct a model without sliding windows, by comparing performances of models, I found out that sliding windows did not boost the performance (One can go to see the figures in `./output` where the performances of model with windows are labelled 'window' in names).
+- I also constructed a model without sliding windows, by comparing performances of models, I found out that sliding windows did not boost the performance (One can go to see the figures in `./output` where the performances of model with windows are labelled 'window' in names).
 - The possible explanations could be:
   - The sliding windows approach is based on the assumptions that the batters lineup and pitcher roles follow a consistent workload pattern (AB and IP in each cases).
 However, this is not guaranteed.
 For example, a team may employ a four-man rotation or rely heavily on an ALL-Star reliever with a disproportionately large workload, breaking the assumed local structure.
-  - Sliding windows increases dimensionality which can lead to overfitting (In fact, one can indeed observe this in the figures)
+  - Sliding windows increases dimensionality which can lead to overfitting (In fact, one can indeed observe this in the loss curve figures)
+  -  I also tried to add more hitters since most of the teams use pinch hitters or even platoon players.
+However, the performance gap is insignificant.

 ### Potential Extension ###
 - I want to use this model to evaluate player's value at the market.
 By changing the player in the input data, One can observe the potential win_rate difference.